Man contracts flesh-eating bacteria while crabbing in New Jersey

 "Be careful.
 The water, as much as we need water, it can be poisonous.
 It can be dangerous and we don't know what we're getting into when we get in there.
 That's why they do use boots - people use boots and covers to protect themselves," said Dilena.

-Mr. Perez has Parkinson's disease, so he is at a greater risk for problems.
+Perez has Parkinson's disease, so he is at a greater risk for problems.

-But the New Jersey Health Department says if anyone has open cuts or scrapes, it's best to stay out of the brackish water.
+But the New Jersey Health Department says if anyone has open cuts or scrapes, it's best to stay out of salty water.

 Anyone with liver disease or a weakened immune system should also avoid eating raw shellfish because the bacteria can also be spread through food.